Michael-AUG/Michael-AUG.github.io/gb7aug.markdown

 My node is a work in progress, and every day I am learning more about how AX.25 Packet Networking works.
 It is also stretching and strengthening my Linux command line skills, which can only be a good thing too.

-If you are in the area, please do connect to GB7AUG on 2m; or if you connect to a node near to you, have a look and see if there is already a connection in place!
+If you are in the area, please do connect to GB7AUG on 2m; or if you connect to a node near to you, have a look and see if there is already a connection to mine in place!

 Predicted coverage map: